 Inappropriately designed bull bars may interfere with the airbag system’s ability to correctly deploy the bag.
 Only bull bars that are certified as not affecting crash performance can legally be fitted to later vehicles.

 Front airbags are designed to provide protection for persons of adult proportions.
 Children, due to their smaller size, are at risk of injury from a deploying airbag.
 Therefore, children should not occupy the front seat when a passenger airbag is installed.

 Other airbag Issues

 - Accessories that may restrict the deployment of the airbag or become a missile if contacted by a deploying airbag must not be fitted.
-Where a passenger airbag is fitted, this includes dash mats, drink, or phone holders, etc. In the case of seat mounted side airbags, seat covers must be checked for compatibility, ask the carmaker.
+Where a passenger airbag is fitted, this includes dash mats, drink, or phone holders, Sat navs etc.

 - Airbag systems normally incorporate a dash warning lamp.
-If the lamp fails to extinguish soon after start-up or comes on while driving, consult your owner’s handbook, and take the vehicle to a dealer promptly, for checking.
-The system has detected a fault.
+If it fails to extinguish soon after start-up, or comes on while driving, it is indicating a fault that need to be promptly checked by a dealer.

-- Unless certain precautions are followed, airbags can be triggered inadvertently during certain repair procedures, especially electrical work.
+- Airbags can be triggered inadvertently during certain repair procedures so special precautions need to be applied.
 Serious injury can result, so leave repairs to qualified tradespersons.

 - Airbags deploy with explosive force and are far from being the big fluffy pillows some people might imagine.
 Minor injuries and skin abrasions from contact with the bag are common.